-- The Principal has a duty of care for ensuring the safety (including e-safety) of members of the school community, though the day to day responsibility for e-safety will be delegated to the E-Safety Co-ordinator. - The Principal and the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. - The Principal is responsible for ensuring that the E-Safety Coordinator and other relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant. - The Senior Leadership Team will receive regular monitoring reports from the E-Safety Co-ordinator.
+• The Principal has a duty of care for ensuring the safety (including e-safety) of members of the school community.

+- The Principal and the Senior Leadership Team should be aware of the procedures to be followed in the event of a serious e-safety allegation being made against a member of staff. - The Principal is responsible for ensuring that all relevant staff receive suitable training to enable them to carry out their e-safety roles and to train other colleagues, as relevant.